Teaching Double Consonants “ll” – A Plus Teacher Club

 The FLOSS Rule is an easier way to help students know when to double a consonant.
 FLOSS is a mnemonic used to remember when to double the final consonant at the end of one-syllable words after a short vowel sound.

-The rule is that in one-syllable words, if a vowel is immediately followed by “f,” “l,” “s,” or sometimes “z,” you double the final consonant.
+The rule is that in one-syllable words, if a vowel is immediately followed by “f,” “l,” “s,” or sometimes “z,” you double the final consonant, known as double final consonants.
 This helps keep the vowel short and the pronunciation clear.

 Take the word “kill” for instance.
 We double the “l” because the vowel “i” is immediately followed by “l.”
 Without the double “l,” the word would be pronounced differently.
 So, the double “ll” helps us spell words in a way that matches their pronunciation and maintains consistency in English spelling.